DEST-DOC/software-documentation/docs/source/execution.rst

    :scale: 60

-right-click the project again and select debug configurations and change it as the follows
+right-click the project again and select debug configurations and change it as the follows [apply and close]

  .. image:: ../../images/eclipse9.png